The Evil of Adbase Spam

 About six months ago, maybe more, I started getting emails from photographers, showcasing their new work.
 Clearly, my email got put on some list.
 But what list?
 No way to tell.
 I could opt out from emails, but that only opted out of emails from that particular photographer.
 All the other photographers kept sending.
 Since I was getting perhaps a dozen of these a day, I gave up and just let them cram my inbox.

 Yesterday I learned where they were coming from, when a photographer sent an email titled "my last email with Adbase".
 Some googling reveals that people are under the impression that this is a vetted list of creative directors and art directors who have specifically asked to receive emails from aspiring photographers.
-This is how the Adbase site
+This is how the Adbase site describes their services:

 Don't bother marketing to the wrong buyers or sending the right buyers promotions they'll never see.
 Our database makes it easy to find the contacts you're looking for and gives you an edge by knowing exactly how they want to be contacted.